mauretto78/in-memory-list/README.md

 # In-memory List

-**In-memory List** allows you to create and save your lists.
+**In-memory List** easily allows you to create and save your lists in memory.

+If you are looking for a caching system for your lists this library is suitable for you.

-Grab your lists from your API or your database and store them in memory: then, you can quickly retrieve your data, sorting and performing queries on it.
+Grab your lists from your API, your database or whatever you want and store them in memory: then, you can quickly retrieve your lists from cache, sorting and performing queries on them.

-This package requires:
+This package uses:

 * [Redis](https://redis.io/)
 * [Memcached](http://php.net/manual/en/book.memcache.php)